louthy/language-ext/README.md

     var ab = tuple("a","b");
 ```

+Now isn't that nice?
 I chose the lower-case `tuple` to avoid conflicts between other types and existing code.
 I think also tuples should be considered fundamental like `int`, and therefore deserves a lower-case name.
-I do this with a number of other functions, I realise this might be painful for you stalwart OO guys, but I think this is a better approach.
+I do this with a number of other functions, I realise this might be painful for you stalwart C# guys, but I think this is a better approach.
 Happy to discuss it however :)

-So consuming the tuple is now handled using `With`, which projects the `Item1`...`ItemN` onto a lambda function (or action):
+Consuming the tuple is now handled using `With`, which projects the `Item1`...`ItemN` onto a lambda function (or action):

 ```C#
     var name = tuple("Paul","Louth");